SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/tidy.md

 In a tidy format, each row is a complete observation: it includes the response value and all the predictor values.
-In this data, some of those predictor values are column headers, so we've got to tidy up!
+In this data, some of those predictor values are column headers, so the table needs to be reshaped.
+The [tidyr](){:.rlib}
+package provides functions to help re-organize tables.
 {:.notes}

 ===

-Datasets originally split across multiple tables are commonly used for synthesis research in two ways (often in combination):

-- two tables are "un-tidied" by joins or merges
-- statistical models conform to the data model by incorporating a hierarchy or "random effects"

 The third principle of tidy data, one table per category of observed entities, becomes especially important in synthesis research.
 Following this principle